adazzle/react-grid/README.md

 ### Building Your Copy of React Grid

-The process to build `reactGrid.js` is built entirely on top of node.js, using many libraries you may already be familiar with.
+The process to build `reactGrid.js` is built entirely on top of node.js, using many srcraries you may already be familiar with.

 #### Prerequisites